Rahulchandnani1/Assignment/README.md

 By
    npm install --save express

-Then we start code part first (index.js)we import express and bodyparser which allow us to take request bodies.Then we describe port and listen function to receive incoming request.
+Then we start code part first (index.js).Then we describe port and listen function to receive incoming request.
 Every time we do some changes we have to stop the server.So to solve the problem we use nodemon we install nodemon by
     npm install --savedev nodemon